tekknolagi/tekknolagi.github.com/_posts/2026-06-19-lsra-datalog.md

 blocks but instead def-ed in their own instruction indices), we had to expand out liveness.
 Now we do a lot more in Datalog:

-* compute block boundaries (omitted in this post for length)
+* compute block boundaries (omitted for brevity)
-* compute what instructions are in what block (omitted in this post for length)
+* compute what instructions are in what block (omitted for brevity)
-* compute the control-flow graph structure (omitted in this post for length)
+* compute the control-flow graph structure (omitted for brevity)
 * compute live-in and live-out for each instruction (not block!)
 * and finally, compute liveness intervals